Judgement of Paris

-The Judgement of Paris is a story from Greek mythology, which was one of the events that led up to the Trojan War and in later versions of the story to the foundation of Rome.
+The Judgement of Paris is a story from Greek mythology, which was one of the events that led up to the Trojan War, and in later versions to the foundation of Rome.

 Eris, the goddess of discord, was not invited to the wedding of Peleus and Thetis.
-In revenge, Eris brought a golden apple, inscribed, "To the fairest one," which she threw into the wedding.
-Three goddesses, Hera, Athena and Aphrodite, agreed to have Paris of Troy choose the fairest one.
-Paris chose Aphrodite, because she bribed him by giving him the most beautiful woman in the world, Helen of Sparta, wife of Menelaus.
-Paris carried Helen off to Troy, and the Greeks invaded Troy for Helen's return.
-This was the cause of the Trojan War.
+In revenge, she brought a golden apple, inscribed, "To the fairest one", which she threw into the wedding.
+Three guests, Hera, Athena and Aphrodite, after some disputation, agreed to have Paris of Troy choose the fairest one.
+Paris chose Aphrodite, she having bribed him with the most beautiful mortal woman in the world, Helen of Sparta, wife of Menelaus.
+Consequently, Paris carried Helen off to Troy, and the Greeks invaded Troy for Helen's return.
+Eris's Apple of Discord (or her not being invited to the wedding in the first place) was thus the instrumental casus belli of the Trojan War.

-Figuratively, the phrase "The Judgement of Paris" can mean the ultimate origin of a war or other event.

 Sources of the episode

 As with many mythological tales, details vary depending on the source.
 The brief allusion to the Judgement in the Iliad (24.25–30) shows that the episode initiating all the subsequent action was already familiar to its audience; a fuller version was told in the Cypria, a lost work of the Epic Cycle, of which only fragments (and a reliable summary) remain.
 The later writers Ovid (Heroides 16.71ff, 149–152 and 5.35f), Lucian (Dialogues of the Gods 20), Pseudo-Apollodorus (Bibliotheca, E.3.2) and Hyginus (Fabulae 92), retell the story with skeptical, ironic or popularizing agendas.
 It appeared wordlessly on the ivory and gold votive chest of the 7th-century BC tyrant Cypselus at Olympia, which was described by Pausanias as showing:

 The subject was favoured by ancient Greek vase painters as early as the sixth century BC, and remained popular in Greek and Roman art, before enjoying a significant revival as an opportunity to show three female nudes, in the Renaissance.